 How can you come up with what to write for these posts?
 First, think of content “buckets” for what you want to talk about on a regular basis.
 Buckets might be things like:

 Business.
 Naturally, you want to talk about the value you bring through your business.
 Write lots of little tidbit size posts about what you do for customers, how it brings value to them.
-You can share customer quotes, reviews, stories after closing a deal and helping customers.
+You can share customer quotes, reviews, and stories.

 Don’t be afraid to talk about the same things over and over.
 That’s what marketing is.
 Saying the same things over and over in different ways.
 Your audience will only see a very small portion of the things you share, so there’s a very good chance they won’t have seen the first couple times you talked about your business.
 And if they have, they either won’t remember it or just appreciate hearing it again.